Characters Introduced in Backstroke of the West

 - Adaptational Jerkass: He is not much more evil than Dooku, but surely manages to be more savage and unstable.

 - Ax-Crazy: His madness is only vaguely hidden by the thinnest air of calm sophistication.
 Every word out of his mouth revolves around how much he despises Allah Gold and wants to kill him in the name of his master.

 - Blood Knight: Orders Allah Gold and Ratio Tile to draw their swords, chomping at the bit for the chance to kill them in D's name.
 Is "surprised and pleased" to learn Allah Gold had his force promoted twice since their last encounter, clearly relishing the opportunity to fight a stronger opponent.

 - But for Me, It Was Tuesday: Inverted.
-He says that he "has been hating" Allah Gold since their previous encounter, (in the previous movie in the real series), even though he spent most of that encounter fighting with Ratio Tile and then Vanquish Is.
+He says that he "has been hating" Allah Gold since their previous encounter in The Duplicate Offensive, even though he spent most of that encounter fighting with Ratio Tile and then Vanquish Is.